GooborgStudios/studio-CMakeModules/README.md

 - Follow the code style (mainly indentation via tabs)
 - Mention the issue the PR is solving if applicable

-## Want to add a non-Nightwave library?
+## Want to add a non-Gooborg library?
 We have a better repository for that!
-Non-Nightwave software is added to our [CMakeModules](https://github.com/VaduNightwave/CMakeModules) repository.
+Non-Gooborg software is added to our [CMakeModules](https://github.com/GooborgStudios/CMakeModules) repository.